 When the ISO Standard for PDF was developed, it did not include small devices.
 Given PDF was born in 1993 and became a standard in 2008, smart phones and portable devices were still gaining traction.
 For PDF as it’s currently designed, this is sounding like the beginning of the end for the Trillions of PDFs out there given they don’t behave on mobile devices.
 The happy news is that a PDF is actually a data container.
 Because of this, we aren’t limited to viewing a PDF precisely as it was created for a large screen.
 When the content is carefully extracted and the logical reading order created, the PDF can be presented on all sized devices in a user friendly manner.
 This is also true for PDF forms which can now be filled out as easily as a responsively designed web-form.

-This technology can be used to delight your customers with a fantastic UX, build web pages with embedded PDF, mine for data in PDF with hyper-accurate extraction and last but not least we can also rebuild AcroForms into a responsive design so that your users can fill out PDF forms directly on their mobile device in a clean and simpler way.
+This technology can be used to delight your customers with a fantastic UX, build web pages with embedded PDF, mine for data in PDF with hyper-accurate extraction, and last but not least we can also rebuild AcroForms into a responsive design so that your users can fill out PDF forms directly on their mobile device cleanly and more simply.
 A Mobile App for reading your PDF in a responsive state is coming soon for iPhone and Android.
 Follow us or subscribe for updates to be first when we launch.